gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 * A few hundred requests a second can be made before STS block the caller.
 * The throttling does not last very long (seconds)
-* It does not appear to affect any other STS endpoints.
+* Tt does not appear to affect any other STS endpoints.

 If developers wish to experiment with these tests and provide more detailed analysis, we would welcome this.
 Do bear in mind that all users of the